ademola-raimi/newsletter/readme.md

 ```

 ## Authentication
 In order to access some of the endpoints, there is a need to authenticate.
-I authentication is successful, a JWT token is generated and it will be a header to allow for access for the remaining endpoints.
+If authentication is successful, a JWT token is generated and it will be a header to allow for access for the remaining endpoints.
 Send a post request to `POST api/v1/login` with payload:
 ```
 {
 	"email": "jd@example.com",